khulnasoft/khulnasoft/doc/cli/references/debug.md

 ## Usage

 ```
-'src debug' gathers and bundles debug data from a Sourcegraph deployment for troubleshooting.
+'src debug' gathers and bundles debug data from a Khulnasoft deployment for troubleshooting.

 Usage: